 Transracial Journeys revealed our first calendar, activity card deck and parent guide in the Family Care Package for our 2021 Family Camp.
 All families that attended camp have been using the activity cards each month as a step-by-step approach for initiating vital conversations around race, identity and adoption.
 The cards and parent guide provide recommendations and parent tips to keep these vital conversations with our children flowing.
+January 2023 we will be launching the 2nd calendar and sending them to all donors of $100 or more.
 For reviews of our organization, the cards and our annual Family Camp, please read below.

 Give a Gift.
 Get a Gift.

 Calendar, Card Deck and Parent Guide Gift Set

 Do you know a family that could benefit from guided conversations surrounding the issues transracial adoption can stimulate?
 This set makes a great gift!
 The deck of activity cards is split into three topics for each month.
 Each card is designed for the children to ask their parents questions that will foster an environment of love, curiosity and inclusivity while exploring feelings that can come up for each topic.Parents also take advantage of our online parent meet-ups each month, where they share how the cards are working for their family and navigate through discussions together.
 When you make a gift to Transracial Journeys of $100 or more, you will get a gift of our calendar and activity card deck that you can use for your own family or give to someone else’s.
 While supplies last.

 See What Our Families Are Saying:

 Helps Identify Issues We May Not Always See